OPSILab/Data-model-mapper-frontend/README.md

 ```

 > **`Note`** Previous CLI arguments, if provided, will **override** the default ones specified in `config.js` file.

-Do not use npm start at the moment.

 #### 3.2.3 Inputs configuration in the body of HTTP request